 By public transport: take No. 2, 3, 4 buses from Cathedral Square or No. 14 trolleybus at the Karalius Mindaugas bus stop and go as far as the Nemenčinės plentas bus stop (if you take No. 3, 4 trolleybus, go to the final bus stop, then cross the street and go about some hundreds of metres to Nemenčinės plentas bus stop).
 Take No.18 or 38 buses and go as far as the Kairėnai bus stop.

-Botanical Garden of Vytautas Magnus University was founded in 1923 as the centre of botanical sciences that belonged to Lithuanian (later Vytautas Magnus) University.
+Vytautas Magnus University Botanical Garden (VMU BG) in Kaunas was founded in 1923 as the centre of botanical sciences that belonged to Lithuanian (later Vytautas Magnus) University.
 Spacious green area with the old park, picturesque ponds and several buildings of the former estate of Juozapas Godlevskis (Aukstosios Fredos estate) was provided for establishing BG at that time.
-Professor Konstantin Regel from Tartu University was invited to direct BG.
+Professor Constantin von Regel from Tartu University was invited to direct BG.
 The detailed project for the BG landscape was made in 1924 by architect Karol Rauth from Hanover.
 With the help of other Botanical gardens, especially Berlin’s Dahlem, Konigsberg and St. Petersburg’s Kaunas Botanical Garden built up very rapidly.
 The construction of the Greenhouse was finished in 1938.

-Presently, Botanical Garden of Vytautas Magnus Universitety occupies the area of 62.5 ha close to the city center.
-BG is multifunctional university botanical garden that consists of two departments: Collection department, Department of Services and Education.
-Collection department is comprised of four sectors (Medicinal plants, Dendrology, Pomology, Floriculture), Plant systematics and Phytopathology groups.
+Presently, VMU BG occupies the area of 62.5 ha close to the city centre.
+BG is a multifunctional botanical garden that consists of three departments: Science, Expositions and Collections, and Service and Education.
+The Science department is comprised of three sectors (Medicinal and Spice Plants, Dendrology and Phytopathology, and Pomology).
+Department of Expositions and Collections includes sectors of Plant systematics, Floriculture and Greenhouse.

 The Botanical Garden of Klaipeda University is located in the northern part of Klaipėda, in the valley of the Danė River, the territory of the former royal Tauralaukis park closely related to the history of Prussia.
 Its total area is 9,3 ha.
 The spectacular landscape, originally formed green spaces, and the unique diversity of the flora delight all those who come there.
 That is the only place in Western Lithuania where in a small area one can see plants from almost all the continents of the world.
 Domestic and foreign plants are exhibited in four collections: coniferous woody, deciduous woody, herbaceous ornamental, and herbs and medicinal plants.